Slavery in Malaysia: In Sarawak

+Slavery was practised by certain Borneo tribes, particularly the Iban and the Kayan, albeit on different structures of exploitation.

+In the case of the Iban, slaves came in two forms, war captives and debt slaves.
+As slavery among the Iban was to a large extent directed at outsiders through warfare and expansion in the form of former type of slaves, it was rather episodic in contrast to that as existed among the Kayan which was more institutionalized.

+Kayan society could be divided into four hereditary strata, the ruling stratum (maren), the lower aristocrats (hipuy), the commoners (panyin) and the slaves (dipen).
+The commoners comprised roughly 70% of the population while the other groups comprised 10% each.
+For the benefit of the ruling stratum, the lower aristocrats and the commoners had to regularly perform corvée, while the labour of the slaves were under the control of the same ruling stratum.

-Bone remains and cave paintings were found in Sireh Cave within Serian located more than 60kms southeast of Kuching which indicated it as a place of refuge and retreat for Bidayuh from attacking Bruneian enslavers in the early 1800s before the arrival of James Brooke.
+Bone remains and cave paintings were found in Sireh Cave within Serian located more than 60kms southeast of Kuching which indicated it as a place of refuge and retreat for Bidayuh from attacking Bruneian slave raiders in the early 1800s before the arrival of James Brooke.

 Slave market

 A significant reason for the use of slave labor in Malaya was the low population density, which made the supply of free labor insufficient.

 Slaves served in a variety of different roles, such as servants in private households of the rich, as sex slaves in concubinage, or as agricultural laborers as well as craftsmen, among other roles.

 Female slaves were used as house slave servants, or as sex slaves (concubines) in the harems.
 The Sultan Abu Bakar of Johor (r.
 1886-1895) was given two girls from the Circassian slave trade, the sisters Rukiye Hanim and Hatice Hanim (Che Khatijah Hanum), as a diplomatic gift by the Sultan of the Ottoman Empire, of which the first became the wife of Prince Ungku Abdul Majid bin Temengung Ibrahim and the later to the Sultan of Johor himself.
 Snouck Hurgronje noted that "the Circassian slaves" in the royal harem had come there from Constantinople and were much more expensive than other slaves, and that "the female Circassian slaves are pretentious concubines".